Also see

 The same cost driven compromise caused Babbage to restrict the precision of the Difference Engine to 31 decimal places.
 This seems like an excessive precision - BUT - a wide variety of error sources, which accumulate in the calculations, are caused by a finite limit to the computing accuracy.

 The individual values of the approximating polynomial, while not usually perfect, can closely approximate the function over the entire desired range.
-I will show that by using just a 7th order "computing polynomial" the sin function can be computed in 1 minute steps from 0 to 23 degrees (1860 steps) with a maximum error of 10-12.
+I will show that by using just a 7th order "interpolating polynomial" the sin function can be computed in 1 minute steps from 0 to 23 degrees (1860 steps) with a maximum error of 10-12.
 With this kind of accuracy, if every thing else is perfect, a navigator can determine his position within an inch relative to the earth's surface.
 That ought to be good enough, even for the British Navy. ;-))

-9. Forming the Computing Polynomial
+9. Forming the Interpolating Polynomial

 Now, how to make a polynomial from the sine trig function.